• Sweeps

 If your chimney inspection is for a home transfer, you have not had regular inspections or service, a level 2 chimney inspection is strongly recommended.

-Chimney Inspection Service - Level 2 Comprehensive Inspection
+Chimney Inspection Service - Technical (Level 2) Comprehensive Inspection

 When there areas of the fireplace or chimney that are concealed, and are suspect of damage or hazardous conditions, invasive means to observe the concealed spaces may be required.
 Some examples of an invasive level 2 inspection add-on service may include; Open up a wall, remove a metal cover that is fastened, disconnect components to open up an area, move equipment, the appliance or venting, demolition of a structure, component or equipment.